-New policies to improve work–life balance and a rise in permanent contracts are the main topics of interest in this article.
-This country update reports on the latest developments in working life in the Netherlands in the second quarter of 2018.
+A simplified Holiday Act and the publication of a White Paper on the working environment are the main topics of interest in this article.
+This country update reports on the latest developments in working life in Denmark in the third quarter of 2018.

-Concern about the rise in the number of foreign workers and a widening gender pay gap are the main topics of interest in this article.
-This country update reports on the latest developments in working life in Malta in the second quarter of 2018.
+The positions of social partners on the Brexit negotiations, the new gender pay gap reporting system and strikes over pay are the main topics of interest in this article.
+This country update reports on the latest developments in working life in the UK in the third quarter of 2018.

 Eurofound’s work on COVID-19 examines the far-reaching socioeconomic implications of the pandemic across Europe as they continue to impact living and working conditions.
 A key element of the research is the e-survey, launched in April 2020, with five rounds completed at different stages during 2020, 2021 and 2022.
 This is complemented by the inclusion of research into the ongoing effects of the pandemic in much of Eurofound’s other areas of work.